spartalab/port-simulation/README.md

 ---

-## Inputs: Required Data and File Specifications
+## Inputs: Required data and file specifications

 The simulation requires several input files that define the **navigation channel**, **vessel classes**, and **terminal resources**.
 These inputs must be prepared carefully for any new port to ensure realistic results.